 - Supporting the PI with the preparation and submission of scientific reports

-- Non-financial aspects of recruiting and appointing research funded staff
+- Managing the non-financial aspects of recruiting and appointing research funded staff

-- Management of timesheets in line with funder terms and conditions, e.g. facilitation of timesheet completion, quality-checking, submission, retention of supporting evidence of absence, and line management approval of timesheets
+- Management of timesheets if specified within the funder terms and conditions, e.g. facilitation of timesheet completion, quality-checking, submission, retention of supporting evidence of absence, and line management approval of timesheets

 - Identification and timely communication of requests for extensions and supplements

 - Budget planning, expenditure forecasting and management of under/overspends